charlesreid1/charlesreid1.github.io/pelican/content/square-roots-cf.md

 and so on.
 This recurrence relation is easy to code up.
-It starts with the continued fraction coefficients for the given square root, and computes succesive values of P and Q. The number of terms computed is specified by the user.
-Once it reaches the end of the sequence of continued fraciton coefficeints, it can start at the beginning again (the sequence is palindromic).
+It starts with the continued fraction coefficients for the given square root, and computes successive values of P and Q. The number of terms computed is specified by the user.
+Once it reaches the end of the sequence of continued fraction coefficients, it can start at the beginning again (the sequence is palindromic).

 Finally, it returns the values of $P_k$ and $Q_k$.